mrphrazer/msynth/README.md

 * can simplify whole expressions to constants
 * makes uses of large pre-computed lookup tables (for efficiency)
 * can verify the soundness of simplifications with an SMT solver
+* can learn expressions from input-output behavior
+* supports parallelization
 * fully integrable into Miasm's symbolic execution engine

 ## Installation